vinrzr/vinrzr.github.io/_posts/2022-10-09-newest-game.md

 ![Picture 1](/assets/Twisted_gameplay.png)

-Trabalhei em:
+I worked on:

-* Game Design do jogo
+* Game Design of the game
-* Programação do protótipo do jogo
+* Game prototype programming
-* Participação da GMTK 2022(Feito apenas em 2 dias!)
+* Participation in GMTK 2022 (Made in just 2 days!)